rradczewski/ymmv/_drafts/Awesome_technical_interviews_part_1.md

 image_preview: /assets/interview_background_preview.jpg
 image_alt: A photo of a screen showing FizzBuzz a popular albeit horribly ineffective coding exercise.
 ---
-From managing expectations throughout the company to writing the invitation mail, preparing an interview takes a considerable amount of time - Rightfully so, because it's the most important meeting you'll be having this week.
+From managing expectations throughout the company to writing the invitation mail, preparing an interview takes a considerable amount of time—rightfully so, because it's the most important meeting you'll be having this week.

 *This is Part #1 of my series on [Awesome Technical Interviews]({% link _drafts/Awesome_technical_interviews_part_0.md %}).
 Part #2 can be found [here]({% link _drafts/Awesome_technical_interviews_part_2.md %}).*

 ## Context

-I guess a fair bit of warning is appropriate at this point: My experience comes from working with young companies, with teams that like to be involved in processes like hiring.
-My clients never did rocket science, but develop apps and software for businesses and private people.
+I guess a fair bit of warning is appropriate at this point: my experience comes from working with young companies, with teams that like to be involved in processes like hiring.
+My clients usually don't do rocket science, but develop apps and software for businesses and private people.
+This also means that most of the time, having very specific skills is nice, but by no means a necessity.

-The environment is important here as there needs to be a mutual understanding and support for an interview process like this in every part of the company.

 ## Seeking clarification